Private Tenants Advice and Support

 The vast majority of landlords are responsible and fair.
-In the event of you experiencing trouble with your landlord, the Council may be able to help.
+In the event of you experiencing trouble with your landlord or tenancy, the Council may be able to help.
 Likewise, the vast majority of tenants are responsible and fair, however, if you are a landlord experiencing trouble with your tenants the Council may be able to help.

 Harassment and illegal eviction as defined in the Protection from Eviction Act 1977, are criminal offences.

 The Council has a power to prosecute persons who commit offences.

 The Council's Environmental Health Officers investigate complaints and mediate between the parties wherever possible.